 Oral pain such as toothaches or cracked / fractured teeth can often be difficult to pinpoint.
 Because of the vast network of nerves in the mouth, the pain of a damaged or diseased tooth often is felt in another tooth and/or in the head, neck, or ear. our root canal dentists specialize in diagnosing and treating this type of pain.

-Pulp damage is sometimes caused by a blow to the mouth, and the endodontist specializes in treating these traumatic injuries.
+Pulp damage is sometimes caused by a blow to the mouth, and a dentist who specializes in treating these traumatic injuries.
 For example, a blow to a child’s permanent tooth that is not fully developed can cause the root to stop growing.
-A procedure called apexification stimulates bone to be deposited at the end of the root which makes it possible to then save the tooth through a root canal procedure.
-An endodontist is specially trained in replanting teeth that have been knocked out of their sockets.
+A procedure called Apexification stimulates bone to be deposited at the end of the root which makes it possible to then save the tooth through a root canal procedure.

 Do root canal procedures require multiple visits?